markhobbs/pestlehub/README.md

 ```

 # SITE
-A Demo Account has been provided for accessing the dashboard.
+A demo user account has been provided for accessing the dashboard.

 Login: http://localhost:8082/login